boyney123/awesome-eventbridge/README.md

 - [Should you validate your producer/consumer events?](https://www.boyney.io/blog/2022-08-09-event-validation) - David Boyne asked a portion of the community about event validation, and concluded the result in his Blog post.

-- [Bidirectional event integrations with Salesforce and Amazon EventBridge](Introducing bidirectional event integrations with Salesforce and Amazon EventBridge) - Example of using EventBridge to consume and produce events flowing outside your organistion.
+- [Bidirectional event integrations with Salesforce and Amazon EventBridge](https://aws.amazon.com/blogs/compute/introducing-bidirectional-event-integrations-with-salesforce-and-amazon-eventbridge/) - Example of using EventBridge to consume and produce events flowing outside your organistion.

+- [Guaranteed event ordering when using Amazon EventBridge as your Enterprise Service Bus](https://leejamesgilmore.medium.com/guaranteed-event-ordering-when-using-amazon-eventbridge-as-your-enterprise-service-bus-ca7a2b62afea) - Lee James Gilmore gives us a detailed example of how to use SNS and SQS FIFO queues with EventBridge and DDB Stream patterns, along with code examples and great diagrams.
+If you are interested in event ordering then check this blog post out.

 ## Tools